skapa0787/inshur-api-tests/README.md

 npm run webdriver-update
 ```

-* Then you should start your selenium server!
+* Then you should start your selenium server!( You can use seperate terminal to start and monitor)
 ```
 npm run webdriver-start
 ```